wingr/docker-template/README.md

 #### script/test
 * Change the `/src` to your top-level project directory (line 8)

+#### script/view-docker-logs
+* No changes needed
+* This script prints logs for the latest running docker container, or stopped container if none are currently running, or for a given container id.

 #### src/ files
 * This directory is where your application goes.
 It can be named differently and you should change the example stub file in this directory.